yuriy0803/etchash/README.md

 # go-etchash

-Etchash go module intended for use by open-etc-pool-friends.
+Etchash go module intended for use by core-pool (and open-etc-pool-friends).

-* supports frkhash, etchash, ethash & ubqhash
+* supports etchash, ethash & ubqhash

 ### usage (etchash)